 - Continuing Learning – You'll find tips on what you can do to increase your knowledge base, thus making you an added asset to your clients.
 You'll also acquire new clients as you improve your skillset.

 - Acquiring Testimonials – Where to find them, how to go about getting them, and what to look for.

 - VA Tools – Tools that will help you do your job more effectively and resourcefully.

 - Productivity Help – Pointers to help you operate your business more efficiently.

 My Favorite Thing About the Course.

-I really appreciate that the course is go at your own pace, and is written in easily digestible lessons that you can knock out in a very reasonable amount of time.
-As busy women, sometimes we think that we don’t have time to learn, but 30 Days or Less to Virtual Assistant Success takes the pressure off.
+I really appreciate that the course is self-paced, and is written in easily digestible lessons that you can knock out in a very reasonable amount of time.
+As busy women, sometimes we think that we don't have time to learn, but 30 Days or Less to Virtual Assistant Success takes the pressure off.
 It can be completed in less than 30 days if you choose with no trouble.